kevin3314/gcn_ppi/README.md

 </div>

 ## Description
-Predict protein-protein interaction (PPI) by GNN tailored to text modality and protein structural modality.\
+Predict protein-protein interaction (PPI) utilizing multi-modality, including text, molecular structure (*Graph*), and numerical feature.
+Transformer-based models and graph neural networks are dedicated for text and graph, respectively.\
-This repo's core idea is similar to [Multimodal Graph-based Transformer Framework for Biomedical Relation Extraction](https://aclanthology.org/2021.findings-acl.328/).\
+This repo's core idea comes from [Multimodal Graph-based Transformer Framework for Biomedical Relation Extraction](https://aclanthology.org/2021.findings-acl.328/).\
-Main differences is that our model for protein structural modality process over residues rather than atoms.
+Our's differs in that our model for protein structural modality process over residues rather than atoms.